rukykf/rikon/README.md

 # Installation Instructions

-This app was originally built as an Electron application but you can ignore the electron aspects of the application for now.
-This app is a NodeJS application with ExpressJS in the backend and Vuejs in the frontend.
+This app is essentially a web server wrapped in an Electron desktop application but you can ignore the electron aspects of the application for now.
+It's an application for data entry at a hotel named Rikon Hotel.

+The instructions in this README will guide you through running the server application itself and viewing it on a browser.

+The web application is a NodeJS application with ExpressJS in the backend and Vuejs in the frontend.

 Follow these instructions to run the application.